 The driver requires ring-0 access to monitor memory permissions, detect mapped drivers, and enumerate PCIe devices.
 It's Microsoft WHQL-signed and undergoes third-party security audits quarterly.
 The driver uses ObRegisterCallbacks for process protection — it cannot read or modify game memory itself.

-Under 30 minutes for Unreal Engine and Unity with our plugins.
+Under 2 hours for Unreal Engine and Unity with our plugins.
 The raw C++ SDK is 4 API calls: Init, StartSession, EndSession, Shutdown.
 Full integration guide is available in our documentation.

 The driver binary uses multiple layers of code protection and integrity verification.
 Critical detection logic runs server-side and is never exposed to client machines.
 We rotate protection schemes with each update.